01mf02/jq-lang-spec/icfp-intro.md

 allows for more performant execution.
 We compare this with jq's traditional path-based updates.

-We have created two jq interpreters:
+We have implemented two jq interpreters:
 _ujq_ is a direct translation of our semantics to Haskell, and _jaq_ is an optimised version written in Rust.
-To test whether a jq implementation (such as jaq) confirms to our semantics, we can compare its behaviour to ujq.
+To test whether a jq interpreter (such as jaq) confirms to our semantics, we can compare its behaviour to ujq.

 @sec:tour introduces jq by a series of examples that